AhmadRaju007/expressAuthentication/README.md

 `node db/create_database.js`

-When all these are done run following to start your server in port 3000:
+When all these are done run following to start your server in your selected port:

 `npm start`